A Mechanical Ventilation Mastery Workshop for Resource Limited Emergency Departments

 Registration Fee: $375 per student*

-Includes all travel expenses
+Includes all travel expenses and 1 day of class*

 Minimum Class Size = 12